Nixon Theatre (new)

 956 Liberty Avenue,

 This downtown theatre opened as the Victoria Theatre, probably designed as a legitimate theatre.
-In 1913, it was remodeled by architect John Eberson and continued as the Victoria Theatre until 1920.
+O September 1, 1913 following a remodel to the plans of architect John Eberson it continued as the Victoria Theatre until 1920.
 Then it became the Sam Shubert Theatre from about 1920 to around 1927, suggesting that it was almost certainly a legitimate theatre during these early decades.

 It was the Loew’s Aldine Theatre from September 17, 1923, through 1934.
 The switch from Shubert to Loew’s strongly suggests a shift from legit to moviehouse.
 In 1939 it became known as Loew’s Senator Theatre, but sometime between then and 1950, the John P. Harris circuit purchased the theatre and modified the name to the (Harris) Senator Theatre.
 It played some second-run features, generally in double feature programs, but most often the Senator Theatre picked up ‘moveover’ movies directly after the completion of their first-run engagements at the nearby John P. Harris Theatre, the flagship of the Harris circuit.